Today’s post is all about the economical and developmental benefits of raising free-range kids. Wait, where are those two rug rats?

-What about the cost of chaperoning constantly for your kids and their friends?
+What about the cost of chaperoning constantly your kids and their friends?
 Is there an opportunity cost brewing up there?
 Could you be working that side hustle instead while Junior gets on his Huffy to pedal off to play on his own?
 I think so.

 Did Home Alone simply just scare the sh*t out of every sane parent in America???
 Curse you, John Hughes!

 To further back up the argument, the numbers simply don’t support keeping your children “protected” and indoors all day.
-A bevy of stats reveal the fact we’re as safe as we’ve been since the early sixties.
+A bevy of stats reveals the fact we’re as safe as we’ve been since the early sixties.
 Your child has a 40x greater chance of dying in a car accident than she would be abducted off the streets.

-Rates of serious crime and sexual assault crimes against children have dropped dramatically since the early 90s.
-Everyone has a cell phone and can report in things that much easier.
+Rates of severe crime and sexual assault crimes against children have dropped dramatically since the early 90s.
+Everyone has a cell phone and can report things that much easier.
 But the point is, the more savvy your kids are with their independence, the less likely they’ll become victims in the rarest of rare events.

 This all goes along the same lines you hear about being more likely to be killed by lightning twice (or more) than to be killed by a terrorist attack.
 It’s true.
 But you watch the news all day and guess what?
 Your human brain isn’t conditioned by evolution yet for discerning television from reality.
 Anderson Cooper has us right where he wants us.

-Another facet worth considering from a money standpoint is the insane market on child safety gear.
+Another facet worth considering from a money standpoint is the insane market for child safety gear.
 You can spend a fortune keeping your tykes out of cabinets and drawers and cushioning every hard surface and corner.

-There are locks for toilet lids and outlet covers, etc. etc. In our house, we managed without doing any of that stuff.
+There are locks for toilet lids and outlet covers, etc., etc. In our house, we managed without doing any of that stuff.
 We did put the outlet plugs in, but that was mainly for insulation purposes.

 Just consider the statistics when you see all these products and question whether there was one single instance that caused all the hysteria.
 Life is full of bumps and bruises.
 There will be injuries and even some close calls.